vpascal/file_splitter/README.md

-# file_splitter
+# File splitter

-Splits input file by major code and generates a finished Excel file
+Python script that splits input file by major code and generates a finished Excel file; wrapped in simple GUI